kshaffer/musi299/syllabus.md

 Each unit's work will be evaluated in reference to each criterion on a four-point scale: *mastery* (4), *working knowledge* (3), *incomplete understanding* (2), *poor understanding* (1), and *no significant attempt made* (0).

 To receive an A or B in the course, a student must receive a 3 or 4 for every criterion.
-To receive a C in the course, a student may receive a 2 on up to three of the criteria, but must receive a 3 or 4 on all the others.
+To receive a C in the course, a student may receive a 2 on up to two of the criteria, but must receive a 3 or 4 on all the others.

-No late submissions or assessments will be allowed after unit deadlines, with the following exception: *each student will be allowed to submit work post-deadline for up to two criteria, but no more than one per unit*.
+No late submissions or assessments will be allowed after unit deadlines, with the following exception: *each student will be allowed to submit work post-deadline for one criterion from unit I*.
 This will be a one-shot deal—no continuous resubmitting.
 I want to provide you a balance of structure and freedom, and I hope this will be a helpful balance to keep everyone on task, but without a final-grade penalty for mastering something later than other students.

 # Course materials #